-3. Can you please provide the swift code for XYZ or ABC Federal Credit Union in US.
+3. Can you please provide the swift code for XYZ or ABC Federal Credit Union in the US?

-Ans: Please note that the Federal Credit Unions in US are of local bank nature and does not have their own swift code to process the international wire transfers, instead they use third party / intermediary banks for the purpose.
+Ans: Please note that the Federal Credit Unions in the US are of local bank nature and do not have their own swift code to process the international wire transfers, instead they use third party / intermediary banks for the purpose.

-Ans: It is important to note that swift codes are either 8 digit or 11 digit alpha numeric characters.
-But based on the swift code you can either use 8 digit number or 11 digit number.
+Ans: It is important to note that swift codes are either 8 digits or 11 digit alphanumeric characters.
+But based on the swift code you can either use an 8 digit number or 11 digit number.
 If a bank has a common swift code say: HDFCINBBXXX that means you need not use XXX and hence you can just use HDFCINBB.
-But using HDFCINBBXXX in full won't affect your transaction even.
+But using HDFCINBBXXX in full won’t affect your transaction even.